valeriux/project-02/README.md

 * The site can be run locally by cloning the repository and typing npm i and then npm run serve in the terminal.

 ## App overview

+* The application allows a user to search for a dog breed, returning the results under the search input.
+You can choose the breed or write.
+In order to implement the search we use react-select.